ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 Integrating web technologies, like DOM and web APIs, allow you to add more than what is traditionally possible with games.

+Canvas performance:

+* Redraw only when / what is needed.
+* Choose a reasonable framerate.
+Consistency is more important than speed.
+* Minimize vector and text draws
+* Draw to offscreen canvases to cache, then pull in the static canvases into the main game canvas
+* Reduce total pixel count
+* Shadows are evil